psibi/rucredstash/README.md

 ```

 Note that the MFA functionality isn't present in the original
-rucredstash.
+credstash program (the Python program).
 You can also use programs like
 [aws-env](https://github.com/fpco/devops-helpers/blob/master/doc/aws/aws-env.md)
 and use this tool.
 Example: